 Carbon Black Cloud

 The Carbon Black Cloud event source gathers alerts forwarded by the Carbon Black EDR Event Forwarder.
 Carbon Black Cloud is a cloud-based, next-generation antivirus, endpoint detection and response provider.
-Currently InsightIDR supports these Carbon Black Products:
+InsightIDR currently supports these Carbon Black Products:

 • Carbon Black Cloud Endpoint Standard